 - Power Trio: With [AJ Styles/Finn Bálor] and Luke Gallows in what WWE simply calls The Club/Balor Club/The OC.

 - Red Baron: "2 Badd" as Chad Allegra.
-"The Machine Gun" as Karl Anderson.
+"The Machine Gun" and "The Toughest Man in the Building" as Karl Anderson.

 - Red Oni, Blue Oni: Was usually the Blue to Doc Gallows as the "A Team", though occasionally he was the Red to AJ Styles instead.

 - Anderson acknowledges that the various Kliq-inspired gestures he and other Bullet Club members did was a deliberate homage to the Kliq and its spinoff stables, D-Generation X and the New World Order.

 - Combined with Take Up My Sword: Anderson and Gallows' Magic Killer finisher is a carry-over from Anderson's tag team with Giant Bernard as Bad Intentions, which in turn is a carry-over from Bernard's tag team with Travis Tomkonote as well as Tomko's TNA team-up with AJ Styles at the same time.

 - Show Some Leg: Was frequently susceptible to this during the Bullet Club vs. Kingdom feud.
 Despite frequently acknowledging his hot Asian wife and at times being accompanied by Gallows' wife Amber, he couldn't help but take notice whenever Maria Kanellis got on the apron and started seductively gyrating.

 - Sir Swears-a-Lot: When talking off the clock or especially in New Japan.
 He and Doc together could turn a Swear Jar into a gold mine.